-As impressive as Moallin’s enthusiasm was, Truong knew they would have to make accommodations.
-The safety of his workers around plant machinery is one of Truong’s top concerns, and it would take thoughtful effort and some creativity to insure that he could communicate with Moallin both during a shift and in the case of an emergency.
-“After that first day meeting him,” Truong remembers.
-“I strongly believed that something really good was going to come from hiring him.
+As impressive as Moallin’s enthusiasm was, Truong knew the plant would have to make accommodations.
+The safety of his workers around plant machinery is one of Truong’s top concerns, and he knew it would take thoughtful effort and some creativity to ensure that he could communicate with Moallin both during a shift and in the case of an emergency.
+“After that first day meeting him,” Truong remembers, “I strongly believed that something really good was going to come from hiring him.
 I knew that working together, we could figure out how to keep him safe.”

 Expanding The Roster

-Truong hired his second deaf employee.
-Now, only a few years after hiring Moallin, 10 of his 37 team members are deaf or severely hard-of-hearing.
+Truong soon hired his second deaf employee.
+Now, only a few years after hiring Moallin, nearly a third of his 37 team members are deaf or severely hard of hearing.

 Sign Language Melting Pot

-The forms and styles of communication currently employed at the Jennie-O Turkey Store could be the subject of a doctoral dissertation in linguistics.
-Arabic sign language and American Sign Language seasoned with a Midwestern dialect particular to Minnesota are used between deaf employees.
-There is also a good amount of lip reading in both English and Arabic.
+The forms and styles of communication of the Jennie-O Turkey Store’s current employees could be the subject of a doctoral dissertation in linguistics.
+Deaf employees use Arabic sign language and American Sign Language, seasoned with a Midwestern dialect particular to Minnesota; there is also a good amount of lipreading in both English and Arabic.
 Flashlights and pocket laser pointers are helpful in getting deaf workers’ attention or directing their focus.
 For more in-depth communications, many of the deaf workers wear pagers that can vibrate and deliver short written instructions.
 A few months ago, the plant installed a two-way videoconferencing system that can connect employees at the plant to a remote sign language translator.
-Both the equipment and the service are federally funded and provided free of charge to the plant
+Both the equipment and the service are federally funded and provided to the plant free of charge.

-To top it all off, Truong’s crew of workers have developed a body language that is specific to their environment and work.
-It’s a kind of a pantomime or advanced version of charades that allows them to work efficiently as a team and communicate what needs to be done.
+To top it all off, Truong’s crew of workers have developed a body language specific to their environment and work.
+It’s a kind of a pantomime, or an advanced version of charades, that allows them to work efficiently as a team and communicate what needs to be done.